gleue/CxxExperiments/11-ThreadPools/README.md

 # Thread Pools (and Qt)

-An exploration how to implement threads pools and use them within Qt applications.
+An exploration how to implement thread pools and use them in a Qt applications.

 ## Requirements